TheTalesman/NasaPhotoApod/README.md

 put your api key inside a variable REACT_APP_NASA_KEY="YOUR_API_KEY_HERE".
 Don't forget to add .env to .gitingore so your api key doesn't go public.

 ## Deploy
-This project is using s3 as platform for deploy, to make this work, you need to have aws cli installed in your machine and configured with your credentials.
+This project is using s3 as platform for deploy, to make this work, you need to have aws cli installed in your machine and setup with your credentials.
 Create a bucket in s3 and edit deploy.sh.
 In s3://nasaphotoapod change to s3://{{yourBucketNameHere!}}
 Run this command to run a production build and upload to your s3 bucket.
 `npm run deploy`